SLdragon/wiki-teamsfx/Configure-Outlook-Add-in-capability-within-your-Teams-app.md

     "validate": "office-addin-manifest validate ../appPackage/build/manifest.local.json",
     ```

-1. In Visual Studio Code, open the **TERMINAL**.
-Navigate to the add-in folder, and then run the command `npm install`.
+1. In Visual Studio Code, open the **TERMINAL**. *Navigate to the add-in folder*, and then run the command `npm install`.
 1. In the add-in folder, open the webpack.config.js file.
-1. Change the line `from: "manifest*.json",` to `from: "../appPackage/build/manifest*.json",`.
+1. Change the line `from: "appPackage/manifest*.json",` to `from: "../appPackage/build/manifest*.json",`.
 1. In the root of project, open the teamsapp.local.yml file and find the `provision` section.
-Use the `#` character to comment out the three lines that validate the manifest template.
+Use the `#` character to comment out the lines that validate the manifest template.
 This is necessary because the Teams manifest validation system is not yet compatible with the changes you made to the manifest template.
-When you are done, the three lines should look like the following:
+When you are done, the lines should look like the following:

     ```
-      # - uses: teamsApp/validateManifest # Validate using manifest schema
+      # - uses: teamsApp/validateManifest
       #   with:
-      #     manifestPath: ./appPackage/manifest.json # Path to manifest template
+      #     # Path to manifest template
+      #     manifestPath: ./appPackage/manifest.json
    ```

     Be careful to comment out only the teamsApp/validateManifest section.
 Do not comment out the teamsManifest/validateAppPackage section!

 1. Repeat the preceding step for the teamsapp.yml file.
 The three lines are found in both the `provision` and the `publish` sections.
 Comment them out in both places.
-1. Open the .vscode\tasks.json file in the add-in project and copy all of the tasks in the "tasks" array. *Add* them to "tasks" array of the same file in the Teams project. *Do not remove any of the tasks that are already there.* Be sure all tasks are separated by commas.
+1. Open the .vscode\tasks.json file *in the add-in project* and copy all of the tasks in the "tasks" array. *Add* them to "tasks" array of the same file in the *Teams* project. *Do not remove any of the tasks that are already there.* Be sure all tasks are separated by commas.
 1. In *each* of the task objects that you just copied, add the following "options" property to ensure that these tasks run in the add-in folder.

     ```